ngwenbin/RecyclablesBot/README.rst

 =================
 Misc
 =================
-- No sharing of bot API TOKEN
+- Do not share bot API TOKEN